About the Award

 This page will be is subject to change and may be updated each year as the application process gets underway.

-This award is open to post-secondary students who are completing a degree or diploma with a focus on criminal justice (such as criminology, law, sociology, social work, forensic psychology, other).
+This award is open to post-secondary students who are completing a degree or diploma with a focus on social justice (such as criminology, law, sociology, social work, forensic psychology, other).
 The student must be in good academic standing and currently enrolled in a university or college in Nova Scotia.

 Past applicants are welcome to re-apply, but past recipients of this award are not eligible to re-apply.